 Hi!
 I’m Heather Hightower.
-I’m based in Charlottesville, VA where I have the pleasure of being the director of the Field School boys choir (those middle school boys keep me sharp) and a sweet home base from which I coach my private clients.
-The meta-theme here is on sharing your voice.
+I’m based in Charlottesville, VA where I have the pleasure of being the director of the Field School boys choir and coaching my private clients in finding freedom in their voices.

 Since moving back to Charlottesville in 2010 I’ve studied voice with Pamela Beasley at the University of Virginia.
 My training is classical so my primary focus in vocal training is on vocal health, sustainability and beauty of sound.
 I graduated the University of Virginia in 2003 with a B.A. in Music/Biology.

 Here is a recent clip of me from December 19, 2015 at The Paramount Theater singing the soprano solo for Respighi’s Laud to the Nativity:

 In the fall of 2013 I accepted a position at the Field School of Charlottesville starting the area’s first boys’ choir.
 I am immensely enjoying the adventure of the young changing male voices and the growing program.
 I love this job.

 I participate in music ministry at Presbyterian Church in Covesville, Virginia as a regular singer – plenty of Bach, beautiful acoustics and an overall celebration of singing within the congregation.

 At this stage, I don’t really spend much time on this website so most likely it’s not going to answer all your questions.

 The Confident Singer 2.0 began January 28th.
 This unique group coaching program for adults has been designed to skyrocket your confidence in your singing and performing.
 This is the third group program for adults I’ve run in the last 2 years and I dig the format…spacious, open, flexible.
 Exploring our solo voices in community, supported by professional piano accompaniment.